-- Section 2.
-An officer who works a reduced number of hours (part-time) due to partial disability may use leave in accordance with Section 1.
-Pay for accumulated leave used will be calculated in accordance with Section 1, based on the net amount of lost earnings. - Section 3.
+- b.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Articles 20 and 21 will continue for the period of time that the officer is on leave under Sections 1.a. and 10 and for the first 13 weeks (91 calendar days) after leave under Sections 1.a. and 10 expires if the officer remains disabled, provided that the officer's right of return under Section 6 has not expired. - Section 2.
+An officer who works a reduced number of hours (part-time) due to partial disability may use leave in accordance with Section 1.a.
+Pay for accumulated leave used will be calculated in accordance with Section 1.a., based on the net amount of lost earnings. - Section 3.
 Retirement credited service for the period of time that the officer is using leave under this Article shall be determined in accordance with the State Employees' Retirement Code. - Section 4.
-At the expiration of the leave under Section 1, if an officer continues to receive workers compensation, the officer will be placed on leave without pay in accordance with Section 7 below and will not be entitled to receive state-paid coverage for life insurance and state payments toward coverage for health benefits. - Section 5.
+At the expiration of the leave under Section 1.a., if an officer continues to receive workers compensation, the officer will be placed on leave without pay in accordance with Section 6 below and will not be entitled to receive state-paid coverage for life insurance and state payments toward coverage for health benefits. - Section 5.
 An officer is required to refund to the Employer the amount of any overpayment.
 In no case shall an officer be entitled to full pay and workers' compensation and/or social security for the same period.
-The Employer shall recover any amount in excess of the paid supplement to workers' compensation as described in Section 1.
-Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1. - Section 6.
-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Articles 20 and 21, will continue for the period of time that the officer is on leave under Sections 1 and 12.
+The Employer shall recover any amount in excess of the paid supplement to workers' compensation as described in Section 1.a.
+Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1.a.

-Section 7.
+Section 6.
 An officer has the right to return to a position in the same or equivalent classification held before being disabled, for a period of up to three years from the date the injury occurred provided the officer is fully capable of performing the duties of that position, subject to the furlough provisions of Article 25, Seniority.
 This guarantee expires if the disability ceases prior to the expiration of the three-year period and the officer does not return to work immediately or if the officer retires or otherwise terminates employment.
-During the period of time between the end of the leave under Section 1 or Section 12, where applicable, and the end of the guarantee in this Section, the officer will be on leave without pay.
+During the period of time between the end of the leave under Section 1.a. or Section 10, where applicable, and the end of the guarantee in this Section, the officer will be on leave without pay.